selvaje/SE_docs/source/COURSESAROUNDTHEWORLD/course_geocomp_ml_04-05_2023.md

 ## Lecture 10: 5th of May, 2023.
 ### Geospatial python (Pieter Kempeneers)

 Recorded lecture can be found [here](https://yale.zoom.us/rec/share/nww5jGtTNUl90Zu34OCVz2sO-RWnlA9Pf8_IqGe4fNOszwgcS0L1135GvouuGxwC.T8KlsTSIutrvO9iV).
-Password has been sent by e-mail on March 28  (it will be the same pass-code for all recordings).

 Always do the git pull to get the new scripts.